klaytn/kips/README.md

 # NO LONGER MAINTAINED

+> [!IMPORTANT]
-Since the launch of Kaia Blockchain this repository has been parked in favour of the new open-source projects in [Kaia's Github](https://github.com/kaiachain).
+> Since the launch of Kaia Blockchain, this repository has been parked in favour of the new open-source projects in [Kaia's Github](https://github.com/kaiachain).
 Contributors have now moved there continuing with massive open-source contributions to our blockchain ecosystem.
 A big thank you to everyone who has contributed to this repository.
+>
+> For future development and contributions, please refer to the new [kips repository](https://github.com/kaiachain/kips)
+>
-For more information about Klaytn's chain merge with Finschia blockchain please refer to the launching of Kaia blockchain - [kaia.io](http://kaia.io/).
+> More information about Klaytn's chain merge with Finschia blockchain, please refer to the launching of Kaia blockchain [kaia.io](https://kaia.io).

 ## Contributing